 One of Bern’s most popular and beautiful Christmas markets is located in front of the beautiful Bern Cathedral.
 This is one of the biggest Christmas events in Bern and it’s easily the cosiest and most inviting.

 Chalet Alpenland is another market worth visiting while in Bern.
 It’s a lovely space to enjoy a light meal, hot chocolate and handmade mulled wine.
 All originated from the city of Bern and the surrounding region.

 For full details, read my Bern Christmas Market guide that includes dates, opening times and locations for festive Advent markets in Bern.

-Coming up I’ll be writing about more details about Switzerland’s wonderful cities and their Christmas markets.
+I’ll be writing more details about Switzerland’s wonderful cities and their Christmas markets.
 If you’re looking for where to go, you might like one of these destinations:

 - Lausanne – A stunning city on Lake Geneva with a medieval old town.

 - Lauterbrunnen – An exceptionally beautiful village near Interlaken.